-As one of the world’s leading developed countries, the US is always under scrutiny regarding areas in need of improvement.
+As one of the world’s leading developed countries, the US is constantly under scrutiny regarding areas in need of improvement.
 However, education should remain at the top of everyone’s priority list.
-As The Learning Curve 2014 points out, our children aren’t the only ones at stake here; our entire country depends upon a sound and capable workforce.
+As The Learning Curve 2014 points out, our children aren’t the only ones at stake here; our entire country depends on a sound and capable workforce.

-It’s time for US leaders to stop throwing money at the problem and truly seek out a solution.
-Let’s listen to the teachers, professors, educators, and students who are in the trenches; let’s let them lead us to a brighter future.
+It’s time for US leaders to stop wasting money and start to seek out a solution.
+Let’s listen to educators and students who are in the trenches, and let’s allow them to lead us to the brighter future.